johnny-chan/EventFlowDemo/README.md

 # EventFlowDemo

-This is an my attempt to setup EventFlow in a .net core 2.2 environment.
+This is an my attempt to setup EventFlow in a .net core 2.2 environment due to the lack of examples available.